Mind–body dualism: Substance or Cartesian dualism

 The Copernican Revolution and the scientific discoveries of the 17th century reinforced the belief that the scientific method was the unique way of knowledge.
 Bodies were seen as biological organisms to be studied in their constituent parts (materialism) by means of anatomy, physiology, biochemistry and physics (reductionism).
-The mind-body dualism remained the biomedical paradigm and model for the following three centuries.
+Mind–body dualism remained the biomedical paradigm and model for the following three centuries.